Directed Self-Placement

 This course develops the habits of mind and writing/communication processes that characterize academic discourse.
 Students engage with questions and topics from multiple perspectives, and they establish effective writing processes (including planning, drafting, responding to feedback, revising, reflecting, and self-assessing).

-Note: Each AIQS 100 course has a specific topic; students who select Topical Seminars through the DSP process will have an opportunity to indicate their choices as part of the first-year registration process.
+Note: Each AIQS 100 course has a specific topic; students who select Topical Seminars through the First-Year Writing Seminar Selection process will have an opportunity to indicate their choices as part of the first-year registration process.

-Some examples of Topical Seminars are (coming soon):
+Some recent examples of Topical Seminars include the following:

 Foundations Seminars are designed to provide more direct writing support to students who need or want more experience with the writing process.
 These seminar experiences will provide students with opportunities to develop their own writing processes and their confidence about their ability to perform college level writing.